Build your own Billing Portal with the Advanced Billing API

 5. Submit the form with a “Change Add Ons” button

-Make the api call wi
+Make the api call with POST /allocations.json

 6. Test your subscription dashboard